Diabetes class is in session

 Diabetes is one of the most expensive diseases to treat medically yet often one of the cheapest conditions to treat naturally.
 The way in which integrative functional medicine approaches diabetes it to address the entire person and not just a single set of symptoms.
 High blood sugar is a symptom of insulin resistance or lack of insulin production.

-Out job is to determine the true cause of why your body is dysfunctioning.
-We will dig deep into your history and exam and possibly send you for some lab testing.
+Our job is to determine the true cause of why your body is dysfunctioning.
+We doe this through a thorough history, physical examination, and very comprehensive lab testing.
 The lab testing will help us in rooting out the cause of your diabetes.
 Whether it is from excess weight, dyfunctioning enzymes within the body that are involved in insulin production and cell sensitization, inflammation reducing the effectiveness of insulin, pancreatic burnout due to years of over production, HPATG axis dysfunction (hormone system of the body), increased cortisol levels resulting in decreased sensitivity of the body to insulin or maybe you have a vitamin deficiency that is preventing assimilation, absorbtion or utilization of certain nutrients, envymes, mitochondria, etc.

 I recently had a late thirty something male(lets call him J), that had been in shape all his life.
 He had recently gotten married and they were thinking about having children but he was feeling run down, tired and just generally fatigued and ill.
 This patient was by no means overweight and he still managed to get in 3-4 hours of exercise per week.
 He just couldn’t figure out what was going on.